hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Added support to turn off hCaptcha on a specific Subscriber form.
 * Added support to turn off hCaptcha on a specific Support Candy form.
 * Added support to turn off hCaptcha on a specific Ultimate Member form.
+* Added support to turn off hCaptcha on a specific WooCommerce Wishlist form.
 * Fixed messages dynamic styling on Integrations page.

 = 2.9.0 =